 - Pour in the coconut milk and vegetable stock.
 Give it a good stir and bring it up to a simmer.400 ml coconut milk, 250 ml vegetable stock

 - Add the peanut butter, stir and leave it to simmer for 5 minutes.
 Stir regularly.
-It should thicken up after the peanut butter goes in.6 tbsp peanut butter
+It should thicken up after the peanut butter goes in.6 tablespoon peanut butter

 - Stir in the cauliflower and broccoli, and continue to simmer for 5-8 minutes.200 g cauliflower, 150 g broccoli

 - Add the juice of half a lime and salt.
-Serve and enjoy with rice and naan!1 tbsp lime juice
+Serve and enjoy with rice and naan!1 tablespoon lime juice

 - You can use tamarind paste instead of lime juice if you have it.